keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 [Slothrop's very *ahem* skin is the interface between the natural organic of a primate, and the artifical organic chemistry of polymers enabled by coal-tar chemistry]

-> <span class="etym etym-coal-tar">The rest of us, not chosen for enlightenment, left on the outside of Earth</span>, at the mercy of a Gravity we have only begun to learn how to detect and measure, must go on blundering inside our front-brain faith in Kute Korrespondences, <span class="etym etym-mauvine">hoping that for each psi-synthetic taken from Earth’s soul there is a molecule, secular, more or less ordinary and named, over here—kicking endlessly among the plastic trivia, finding in each Deeper Significance</span> and trying
+> <span class="etym-coal-tar">The rest of us, not chosen for enlightenment, left on the outside of Earth</span>, at the mercy of a Gravity we have only begun to learn how to detect and measure, must go on blundering inside our front-brain faith in Kute Korrespondences, <span class="etym-mauvine">hoping that for each psi-synthetic taken from Earth’s soul there is a molecule, secular, more or less ordinary and named, over here—kicking endlessly among the plastic trivia, finding in each Deeper Significance</span> and trying